Solar Panel Cost

 That’s why Freedom Solar offers a free initial consultation and quote estimate based on your particular solar energy needs.
-On average, the cost of solar panels for our customers is just over $35,000 for a 9 kilowatt (kW) residential SunPower system — this is before local rebates and tax incentives come into effect based on your city and state.
+On average, the cost of solar panels for our customers is just over $42,000 for an 8 kilowatt (kW) residential SunPower system — this is before local rebates and tax incentives come into effect based on your city and state.

 Total solar power system cost includes parts (solar panels, inverters, mounting equipment, conduit, and other components), installation labor, and project management costs relating to HOA approvals, permitting, and inspections.
-Solar panel cost in particular cities within Texas, Colorado, and Florida varies slightly, but the estimate above is a general idea of what to expect.
+Solar panel cost in particular cities within Texas, Colorado, Florida, Virginia, and North Carolina varies slightly, but the estimate above is a general idea of what to expect.

 Keep in mind that purchase price is not the same as ownership cost.
 When you consider traditional electricity sourcing, not through solar photovoltaic (PV) systems, you’re paying to rent electricity from your utility company.
 Becoming your own source for energy through renewable solar power gives you more control over your bills and investments.

 Solar power is a low-risk, high-return investment, especially if you have the cash to purchase it outright.
 If not, you can finance your system with monthly payments that make cash flow neutral from day one.

 Freedom Solar can help you attain your solar panel system with interest rates as low as 0%, $0 down payment options, and a 25-year warranty that will ensure you don’t lose any money in the long run.

 SAVING WITH SOLAR

 There are numerous ways to save money when going solar.
 Whether you’re looking to reduce costs on installation or your utility bill, we’ll detail all of the ways you can save with solar power.